jimmyfong0/Grocery-List/README.md

 add "Add Item" button that only appears if user has a list

-refresh list when item added
+refresh list when item added# Grocery-List